danieljwait/e2ee-messenger/Writeup/README.md

 <img src="media\image13.png" style="width:5.00069in;height:3in" />

-The top qualities for messaging apps were simplicity and ease of use.
+The top qualities of messaging apps were simplicity and ease of use.
 I will consider these when designing my UI.

 **Question 7 – “What do you mainly use messaging apps for?”**